opentensor/developer-docs/docs/dynamic-tao/dtao-guide.md

 ## Rate (τ_in/α_in)

-We use the term **rate** to refer to the exchange rate between TAO and a subnet dTAO token.
+We use the term **rate** to refer to relative price of the dTAO token.
 This is calculated as a ratio of the subnet's pool reserves, i.e., TAO reserve(τ_in) / alpha reserves (α_in).
+This is commonly referred as the **exchange rate** between the subnet dTAO token and the TAO token.

 ### Example

-For example, if for subnet ε, its subnet pool contains TAO reserves of 1000 TAO units and its alpha reserves of 16000 dTAO ε units, then the exchange rate between TAO and dTAO ε is:
+For example, if for subnet $ε$, its subnet pool contains TAO reserves of 1000 TAO units and its alpha reserves of 16000 dTAO $ε$ units, then the relative price of the dTAO $ε$ token is:

 $$
 R = \frac{\tau_{in}}{\alpha_{in}} = \frac{1000}{16000} = 0.0625